learn-co-curriculum/swift-constants-and-variables/README.md

 ```swift
 let message = greeting + " " + flatiron + "."
 ```
 The `message` instance will now hold the string value `"Hello, welcome to the Flatiron School."`.
-This concatenation literal can mix string instances with string literals without penalty.

 ### String Interpolation with `"\()"`

-Swift also allows string interpolation to be done with a literal syntax as well.
-In stark contrast to the messy Objective-C syntax of matching format specifiers up with variable names, Swift allows an instance to be passed directly into a string literal with the interpolation syntax `\(instanceName)`.
+Swift allows string interpolation to be done inside a literal.
+In stark contrast to the messy Objective-C syntax of matching format specifiers up with variable names, Swift allows a value to be used directly into a string literal with the interpolation syntax `\(value)`.

-This means we can create our `message` instance without concatenation by passing the `greeting` and `flatiron` instances directly into a new string literal:
+This means we can create our `message` without concatenation by using the `greeting` and `flatiron` variables directly into a new string literal:

 ```swift
 let message = "\(greeting) \(flatiron)."